Interviewing

 Mike is in the thick of interviewing with three competitive companies that desperately need his rare combination of skills.
 Company A and Company B take him through a standard interview process.
 Company C gets creative, because they want to know if Mike is a fit for them, and just as importantly, whether they are a fit for Mike.
 The first interview is a great conversation where Mike has ample opportunity to ask about the organization.
 The next week, Mike meets with the person who recently was promoted from the role.
 Down the road, there’s a lunch and conversation with the team.
 Throughout this time, Mike is provided with updates, and the team is super-responsive to him.
 Without hesitation, Mike signs with Company C.

-The candidates you’re excited about should leave the interview enthused and full of possibilities – envisioning themselves working with the people and doing the job.
+Promising candidates should leave interviews enthused and full of possibilities, envisioning themselves working with the people and doing the job.
 Interviews are about the people sitting on both sides of the table.
 And, if you’re open to really getting to know your candidates, there might not even be a table.

 • Connect on a human level